ArijitMahato/Miniproject-2-Automatic-abnormal-beat-detection./README.md

 # Miniproject-2-Automatic-abnormal-beat-detection.
-Machine Learning and Their application on Biomedical Signal Processing
+A project on -- Machine Learning and Their application on Biomedical Signal Processing